Thiagoesco6/Mini-Library-Management-System/README.md

 - UML diagram and design rationale included

 # Data Structures Used
-This system uses three main Python data structures — Dictionary, List, and Tuple — each chosen based on how they help organize and access data efficiently.
+This system uses three main Python data structures; Dictionary, List, and Tuple — each chosen based on how they help organize and access data efficiently.

 # How to Run